euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    In [1]: import SClib as sc
    In [2]: lib = sc.Clib('test.so', ['fun'])

-The functions are then available as a members of the library and can be called with the appropriate number of arguments, which are one dimensional arrays of numbers.
+The functions are then available as members of the library and can be called with the appropriate number of arguments, which are one dimensional arrays of numbers.
 The function returns a list containing the output arrays of the
 function: